AzureDevOps3/duffney.github.io/_drafts/2017-03-01-Configure-HTTPS-DSC-PullServerPSv5.md

 {% endhighlight %}

-## Writting the Pull Server DSC Config
+## Writing the Pull Server DSC Config

 We now have everything we need to build a pull server.
 Because DSC is meant to automate the configuration of Windows Servers, I will of course use a DSC configuration to setup the pull server.
 This configuration has three parameters Nodename,certificateThumbPrint, and RegistrationKey.
 Nodename will be the name of the pull server.
 CertificateThumbPrint is the certificate thumbprint of the web server certificate we generated previously.
 This part can be tricky becasue if you're using certificates to encrypt the mofs there will be a different thumbprints.
 Just keep in mind this is the thumbprint of the web server certificate which encrypts the HTTPS traffic not the .mof files.
 The last parameter, RegistrationKey needs a little explaining.
 In version "2" of the pull server this registration key is used to authenticate the client node with the pull server.
 It's noting more than a GUID stored in a text file, but it's very important.
 This replaces the configuration ID used by version "1" of the pull server.
 This registration key will be used again when we configure the LCM of the client node that connects to the pull server.